 There are 5 main elements that children must master to achieve reading excellence: phonological & phonemic awareness, phonics, vocabulary, fluency, and the ultimate goal-comprehension.

 This post will only focus on the phonological and phonemic awareness piece.
+You can read more about phonics here.
 Without this foundation, children will struggle with reading fluently.
 I’ll tackle the rest in another post!

 What is Phonological and Phonemic Awareness?